cbcoutinho/learn_dg/README.md

 'C:\Development\MinGW\lib'

 ## Documentation Website
-The documentation is built using [FORD](https://github.com/cmacmackin/ford).
+The documentation is built using [FORD](https://github.com/cmacmackin/ford), a python package that produces documentation from source code similar to Doxygen, but specifically designed for Fortran.
-FORD takes inline documentation, prefixed by `!+`, and the markdown files located in `docs/user_guide` and wraps them all up in a pretty website.
+FORD takes inline documentation, prefixed by `!!`, and the markdown files located in `docs/user_guide`, and wraps them all up into an attractive website, available [here](https://cbcoutinho.github.io/learn_dg).
 The documentation website is automatically updated whenever a commit is added to the master branch.
 This is done through Travis-CI.

 To build the documentation locally run
 ```
 make docs
 ```
 This will build the documentation website in the `docs/html` directory.

-This project organization was heavily influenced by [FIDASIM](https://github.com/D3DEnergetic/FIDASIM)
+The organization of this project was heavily influenced by [FIDASIM](https://github.com/D3DEnergetic/FIDASIM)